The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Saturday, 16th of February of 2019, the sun rose in Flamingo (Florida Bay) at 6:57 am and sunset was at 6:19 pm.
-In the high tide and low tide chart, we can see that the first low tide was at 8:22 am and the next low tide will be at 7:28 pm.
-The only high tide of the day was at 1:29 pm.
+Today Tuesday, 19th of March of 2024, the sun will rise in Flamingo (Florida Bay) at 7:27:46 am and sunset will be at 7:34:42 pm.
+In the high tide and low tide chart, we can see that the first low tide will be at 8:37 am and the next low tide at 7:14 pm.
+The only high tide of the day will be at 1:48 pm.

-Today we had 11 hours and 22 minutes of sun.
-The solar transit was at 12:38 pm.
+Today we will have 12 hours and 6 minutes of sun.
+The solar transit will be at 1:31:14 pm.

 We can compare these levels with the maximum high tide recorded in the tide tables for Flamingo (Florida Bay) which is of 3.9 ft and a minimum height of -1.0 ft.

-The following graph shows the progression of the tidal coefficient in the month of February of 2019.These values give us a rough idea of the tidal amplitude in Flamingo (Florida Bay), forecast in February.
+The following graph shows the progression of the tidal coefficient in the month of March of 2024.These values give us a rough idea of the tidal amplitude in Flamingo (Florida Bay), forecast in March.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
-But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Flamingo (Florida Bay) and the wind and wave forecast in Flamingo (Florida Bay) before you go fishing.
+But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Flamingo, the wind in Flamingo and the surf forecast in Flamingo before you go fishing.

 When the solunar period coincides with sunrise or sunset, we can expect more activity than initially planned.
 These peak periods are reflected in green.
 We additionally point out in the chart the periods of greatest activity during the year with a big blue fish on the period bar + info